fkinos/ffkkinos.com/content/wiki/proofs.md

 This is usually called *scratch work*, in this page we will showcase all the *scratch work* involved on proving some theorem.

+## Tradition

+After we've proved some theorem let's mark it with an X, think of it as marking this theorem as done on a imaginary theorems checklist containing all theorems we will prove someday!

+Everyone likes to end their proofs in some particular way, some end it with [QED](https://en.wikipedia.org/wiki/Q.E.D.), other with a little square, others with a filled square, and so on.

+Just make sure you signal to your reader when your proof ends.

 ## Proof Techniques

 ### Direct Proof